Recycling bags and bins

 Buy a blue bin

 You can still use green bags for extra recyclable material if you have a blue bin.
-The cost of a 140 litre blue bin is £26.10, or £28.15 for a 240.
-Please see the Terms & Conditions as the bin is your property.
+The cost of a 140 litre blue bin is £27.40, or £29.55 for a 240.
+Please see the Terms and Conditions as the bin is your property.

-If you would like to purchase a blue bin contact our Customer Service Advisors on 0115 907 2244 or email email@example.com and we will call you back.
+If you would like to purchase a blue bin contact our Customer Service Advisors on 0115 907 2244.

 We usually take no more than 28 days to deliver your bin.
 Remember that if you move address within the borough to let us know if you are taking the bin with you so that we update our records to show that your blue bin needs to be emptied at the new address as not every address has a blue bin collection.
 If you use a blue bin that has not been purchased from us we will not empty it.